Lockheed F-104 Starfighter

-The Starfighter featured a radical design, with thin, stubby wings attached farther back on the fuselage than most contemporary aircraft.
+The Starfighter's design was radical, with thin, stubby wings attached farther back on the fuselage than most contemporary aircraft.
 The wing provided excellent supersonic and high-speed, low-altitude performance, but also poor turning capability and high landing speeds.
 It was the first production aircraft to achieve Mach 2, and the first aircraft to reach an altitude of 100,000 ft after taking off under its own power.
 The Starfighter established world records for airspeed, altitude, and time-to-climb in 1958, becoming the first aircraft to hold all three simultaneously.
 It was also the first aircraft to be equipped with the M61 Vulcan autocannon.